Black Penny: The Stone of Corbieheugh

 Another healing stone was found in Corbieheugh in Ayton around 1730, described as "an article of glamourie".
 The stone, which was taken from a corbie (raven)'s nest, was triangular and transparent as if made of glass.
 In 1861 however, Mr. Henderson wrote that the corbie stone was white and opaque, the size of a pigeon's egg.
 It was used to cure pestilential disease in the Laird of Kimmerghame's cattle.

 Other stones of Northumberland and Scottish Borders

-In Ireland, an elf arrow head was boiled with a reep halfpence and served to a suffering creature.
+In Ireland, an elf arrow head was boiled with a reap halfpence and served to a suffering creature.
 Irish stones were once common in Northumberland, often used to ward off vermin from entering the house, which power came from St. Patrick's blessing on the Emerald Isle.
 One of these stones belonged to Thomas Hedley of Redesdale, had a pale brown colour, and was about three and a quarter inches thick.

 Curing stones were stored in Stewart Hall in the Parish of Rothesay, Isle of Bute, which formerly seated the Stewarts of Kilwhineloch.